daddyduck2004/moving-car-on-discord/README.md

 # Moving car on Discord
-This is definitely not against Discord TOS, pro use it with caution.
+This is absolutely against Discord TOS, please use it with caution.

 # Features!